How many people use XUMO?

 Q: Is XUMO a paid service?

-A: No, XUMO is a free streaming service that is supported advertisements.
-Users can access a wide range of content without any subscription fees.
+A: No, XUMO is a free streaming service that offers ad-supported content.

 Conclusion